Logging¶

 file:

-tezos-client rpc put /config/logging with \
+octez-client rpc put /config/logging with \

 '{ "active_sinks": [ "file-descriptor-path:///tmp/rpclogs?section-prefix=rpc:debug&format=pp&fresh=true" ] }'

-Client and Baking Daemons¶
+Client and baker configuration#

-can only be configured using the environment variables.
+can be configured either

-There is one common option --log-requests
+There is also one common option --log-requests

 which can be used to trace